 This dichotomy has led to calls for the de-intensification of treatment for HPV-associated oropharyngeal patients so that these highly curable patients might be spared the side effects that come with aggressive chemoradiation regimens.

-New studies involving HPV-positive patients treated with newer targeted drugs, however, have added a wrinkle to de-intensification plan by showing that not all HPV-positive patients do well on a less intense treatment regimen.
+New studies involving HPV-positive patients treated with newer targeted drugs, however, have added a wrinkle to de-intensification plans by showing that not all HPV-positive patients do well on a less intense treatment regimen.

 “There has been evidence, and I think it’s ever increasing, that there’s a group of patients that don’t do great on the less intensive treatment regimens,” says Brian Burkey, MD, MEd, Vice-chairman and Section head of the Section of Head and Neck Surgery and Oncology at Cleveland Clinic’s Head & Neck Institute.
 “They’re usually active smokers, those with very large primary disease and those who got a certain kind of (cancer-fighting) drug.”